Skip to main content

 It takes your body an average of 1 to 2 hours to get rid of 1 standard drink.

-The alcohol level in your breast milk will peak at about 1 hour after consuming 1 standard drink.
-That is why we recommend that if you’re breastfeeding, wait 2 hours per standard drink before you feed your baby.
+The alcohol level in your breast milk is highest at about 1 hour after drinking a standard drink.
+Wait 2 hours before feeding your baby.

-If you have more than 1 standard drink, you will need to wait longer.
+If you have more than 1 drink, you will need to wait longer.

-As alcohol leaves your body, it also leaves your breast milk.
+As alcohol leaves your bloodstream, it also leaves your breast milk.

 Important

-Only time makes alcohol leave your body and your milk.
 Drinking water or expressing your breast milk will not clear the alcohol from your body any faster.
+It only clears with time.

-When drinking alcohol, you may want to express to relieve breast fullness (engorgement).
+When drinking alcohol, you may want to express to relieve breast fullness or engorgement.
 There is no need to store this breast milk as it will contain alcohol.
-Expressing breast milk and then throwing it away is sometimes called ‘pumping and dumping’.

-Research shows breastfeeding after 1 or 2 standard drinks can cause some disruption to your baby’s sleep.
+Research shows that breastfeeding after 1 or 2 standard drinks can disrupt your baby’s sleep.
 This means they may sleep for shorter periods than normal.
-It can also affect their quality of sleep.
+It can also affect the quality of their sleep.

 At this level of drinking (1 or 2 drinks), the concentration of alcohol reaching the baby through the milk is about 30 times less than what is consumed by the mother.